oVirt/ovirt-site/source/feature/networkpermissions.html.md

 ### Summary

 The Network Permissions feature is supplementary for network related actions in the system.
 It enables permissions management on a Network to control which user is allowed to perform what action when it relates to network.
+Please refer to [Action Permissions overview](http://wiki.ovirt.org/wiki/Action_Permissions_overview) for further information about Multi-Level-Administration (MLA).

 ### Owner